DBMS-org/DBMS/DESCRIPTIVE_USE_CASES.md

 4. User enters their password in the Password field
 5. User clicks the "Login" button
 6. System validates that both fields are not empty
-7. System retrieves user record from database by email address
+7. System verifies user credentials
-8. System verifies the entered password against stored BCrypt hash
-9. System validates that user account is active (not locked or deactivated)
+8. System confirms user account is active
-10. System generates JWT token containing claims: User ID, Full Name, Email, Primary Role, Assigned Region
-11. System signs JWT token using HS256 algorithm with secret key
-12. System updates LastLogin timestamp for the user
-13. System returns JWT token to the client
-14. Client stores JWT token in local storage
+9. System authenticates user and creates session
+10. System records login time for audit purposes
-15. System redirects user to role-specific dashboard based on primary role
+11. System redirects user to role-specific dashboard
-16. Use case ends successfully
+12. Use case ends successfully

 **Exceptional Flow**: